Regular Church Activities

-On Thursday from 1.30pm to 3pm, folk from several of the Frodsham churches run the “New Horizons” group at Main Street Community Church for any who have experienced the loss of a loved one.
+On Thursday from 1.30pm to 3pm, folk from several of the Frodsham churches provide the “New Horizons” group at Main Street Community Church for any who have experienced the loss of a loved one.
 The group enjoys tea, home-made cake and a chat.

 Most weeks we host “Friday Break” for a couple of hours in the morning.
 If you are a Mum, a Dad, a Grandparent or a carer with pre-school children and are at home during the day, you might like to drop in and join us.
 Enjoy a tea or coffee plus snack-time, songs and stories.
 Meet other parents and carers.
 Your children can play with others.
 Get information about our parenting courses.
 Relax, chat, meet new friends.
 If you need a listening ear there will be church members who are parents and grandparents who can give you some time to listen.
 Friday Break is open to those of all faiths and none.
 You don’t have to talk about faith but if you want to — you can!
 Visit Friday Break on Facebook or ask one of the Church’s leaders if you would like to know more.

 Once a fortnight Friday Friendship meets at Main Street Community Church from 2pm to 4pm on Friday afternoon.

 Do just come along or ask one of the Church’s leaders or drop us an email if this interests you.